-Figure 9: The back room of the Southern Corum house with haint blue walls Figure 10: From Left to Right: Aubrey, Patrick O'Neil and Janis Stone discuss in front of the Southern Corum House Our history of the Corum family begins with Beverly Corum and Mary-Jane Corum (nee Robinson).
-They had seven children, five boys and two girls, whose living descendants remember visiting at the Corum site when it was occupied.
-Mr. Beverly Corum made a living by traveling to Aldie mill for work and served in WWI.
-He survived the war, just as his five sons would survive their service during WWII, and lived well into the mid-twentieth century before passing away in 1969.
+Figure 9: The back room of the Southern Corum house with haint blue walls

+Our history of the Corum family begins with Beverley Corum and Mary-Jane Corum (nee Robinson).
+They had seven children, five boys and two girls, whose living descendants remember visiting at the Corum site when it was

 Many Corums and Robinsons (related by marriage through Mary-Jane) were laid to rest on the mountain.
 Their rough-hewn and natural stone markers stand in stark contrast to the expensive imported obelisk that marks the slave-owning George Chapman's grave only a mile or so away.
 The economic and social disparity is clear, even in death.
 By locating, researching, and caring for the Corum-Robinson cemeteries, the Preserve hopes to provide descendants the opportunity to honor their ancestors and the lives they carved out on this mountain in the face of systemic injustice.

 Figure 11: Location of Corum homestead site on the Preserve's South Section.

-Corum Family Timeline 1898- Born to John/Jno and Mary Corum 1918- Drafted in Word War I 1925- Melvin Corum born 1930- Married to Mary Robinson with 5 Children (Agnes, Mable, William, Alfonso, Melvin) 1939- First Daughter Agnes Corum marries Sandy Jones 1940- Appears on census without Agnes and with two additional sons, Robert and Clifton 1941- Son William Corum drafted into WWII at age 20 1942- Beverly Corum registered for World War II draft at age 44 1942- Daughter Mabel Corum passes away at age 22 1943- Son Melvin Corum drafted into WWII at age 18 1946- Son Robert Corum drafted into WWII at age 18 1969- Beverly Corum passes away Corum Family Tree
+Corum Family Timeline

+- 1898- Born to John/Jno and Mary Corum - 1918 Drafted in Word War I - 1925- Melvin Corum born - 1930 Married to Mary Robinson with 5 Children (Agnes, Mable, William, Alfonso, Melvin) - 1939- First Daughter Agnes Corum marries Sandy Jones - 1940- Appears on census without Agnes and with two additional sons, Robert and Clifton - 1941- Son William Corum drafted into WWII at age 20 - 1942- Beverley Corum registered for World War II draft at age 44 - 1942- Daughter Mabel Corum passes away at age 22 - 1943- Son Melvin Corum drafted into WWII at age 18

+1946- Son Robert Corum drafted into WWII at age 18

+1969- Beverley Corum passes away

+Corum Family Tree

-Robinson Family Intrinsically linked to the Corum family history through marriage, the Robinson family also made a life on Bull Run Mountain throughout the 19th and 20th centuries.
+Intrinsically linked to the Corum family history through marriage, the Robinson family also made a life on Bull Run Mountain throughout the 19th and 20th centuries.
 Alfred Robinson and Sarah Robinson (nee Marshall) had 11 children, with Sarah giving birth to the youngest Moses when she was 40 years old.
 The Robinson family was the most affluent of the free Black families profiled in this report.
 Both Alfred and Sarah were educated, and they passed this on to their children.
 The family also tutored other people living on the mountain, providing an extra source of income, in addition to the work the male members did at Gaines mill.
 Many family members were laid to rest on the land owned by the Robinsons, very near where Hampton Cole once lived.

 Figure 12: Location of the Corum/Robinson homestead site and cemetery on the Preserve's South Section.

 Robinson Family Timeline

-1835- Sarah Marshall born
+- 1835- Sarah Marshall born

-1841/44- Alfred Robinson born
+- 1841/44- Alfred Robinson born

-1860- Alfred Robinson and Sarah Marshall marry
+- 1860- Alfred Robinson and Sarah Marshall marry

-1861-Harriet Robinson Born
+- 1861-Harriet Robinson Born

-1864- Decatur Robinson born
+- 1864- Decatur Robinson born

-1866- Amelia/Mila Robinson born
+- 1866- Amelia/Mila Robinson born

-1867- Sinah/Sina Robinson born Pleas
+- 1867 Sinah/Sina Robinson born

-1869-Robert Robinson born Hayn
+- 1869-Robert Robinson born

-1871- Susan Robinson born infor Man
+- 1871 Susan Robinson born

-1869/1873- Charles Robinson born This
+- 1869/1873 Charles Robinson born

-conta utiliz
+- 1875- Thomas H Robinson born

+- 1876- Alice Robinson born - 1880- Moses Robinson born - 1890 Account of Alfred Robinson clearing and dwelling on 16 acres of land - 1915- Moses and Decatur Robinson purchase one acre of land from Elizabeth and Howard Edwards - 1918- Moses Robison registered for the World War I draft - 1934- Moses Robinson willed parcel of land including barn and house from Elmira Robinson

+Robinson Family Tree

 Please note that two Alfred Robinsons lived in the Haymarket area during this time period.
 The two Alfreds are often confused and some of the information here pertains to Alfred Robinson of Manassas rather than Alfred Robinson of Bull Run.
 This section has been subsequently corrected.
 Please contact authors for updated information before utilizing any of this section.
-1876- Alice Robinson born

-1880- Moses Robinson born

-1890- Account of Alfred Robinson clearing and dwelling on 16 acres of land

-1915- Moses and Decatur Robinson purchase one acre of land from Elizabeth and Howard Edwards

-1918- Moses Robison registered for the World War I draft

-1934- Moses Robinson willed parcel of land including barn and house from Elmira Robinson